Triple E-class container ship

 One of the class's main design features is its dual 29.68 MW, eight-cylinder, ultra-long stroke two-stroke diesel engines, driving two propellers at a design speed of 19 knots.
 This class is by design slower than its predecessors, using a strategy known as slow steaming expected to lower fuel consumption by 37% and carbon dioxide emissions per container by 50%.
 The Triple E design helped Maersk win a "Most Sustainable Ship Operator of the Year" award in July 2011.

-Maersk plans to use the ships to service routes between Europe and Asia, projecting that Chinese exports will continue to grow.
+Maersk uses these ships to service routes between Europe and Asia, projecting that Chinese exports will continue to grow.
 European-Asian trade represents the company's largest market; thus it already has 100 ships serving the route.

 Orders and history

 In February 2011 Maersk announced orders for a new "Triple E" family of container ships with a capacity of 18,000 TEU, with an emphasis on lower fuel consumption.
 They were built by Daewoo Shipbuilding & Marine Engineering (DSME) in South Korea; the initial order, for ten ships, was valued at US$1.9 billion (2 trillion Korean Won); Maersk had options to buy a further twenty ships.
 In June 2011 Maersk announced that 10 more ships had been ordered for $1.9bn, but an option for a third group of ten ships would not be exercised.
 Payment of the ship is "tail-heavy": 40% while the ship is being built, and the remaining 60% paid on delivery.
 Deliveries were scheduled to begin in 2013.
 Maersk negotiated a two-year warranty, whereas the standard is one year.

-Prior to 2010, many Maersk container ships had been built at Maersk's Odense Steel Shipyard in Denmark, but Asian builders had become more competitively priced.
+Prior to 2010, many Maersk container ships were built at Maersk's Odense Steel Shipyard in Denmark, but Asian builders had become more competitively priced.
 Maersk had approached several different builders in Asia, having ruled out European shipbuilders on grounds of cost, and Chinese on technological grounds.
 DSME builds three Triple-Es at a time, and it takes little more than a year to produce a ship.

 Investment in more efficient ships helped Maersk win the "Sustainable Ship Operator of the Year" award from Petromedia Group's on-line publication sustainableshipping.com in July 2011.

 In 2015, Maersk ordered an additional series of eleven 20,568 TEU second-generation Triple E-class ships, due to be delivered from 2017 onwards.
 The first ship is the Madrid Maersk.
 She went on her maiden voyage to Antwerp.